 (All SMT) Continue to use benchmarking as an improvement tool across the Service, On-going Benchmarking has been used effectively across parts of the Service for a number of years in areas such as Trading Standards, Roads and Building Standards.
-The Local Government Benchmarking Framework is also used as a tool to improve services through analysis and discussion with other Councils, either on an individual (All SMT) basis or as part of benchmarking groups.
-Customer focus and feedback Continue to improve our approach to customer interaction and our use of their feedback to further improve On-going A range of mechanisms are used across the Service to get feedback on customers' views on the services we deliver.
-Going forward there will be a greater focus on using the information we receive to change the services we deliver service delivery.
-(All SMT) Collaborative Working Deliver key collaborative opportunities On-going The Service has worked collaboratively for several years with other local authorities, particularly in relation to areas of work where we have difficulties in recruiting controls on the basis of work where we have difficulties in recruiting this basis and a second form when the basis of the (All SMT) suitably qualified stail.
-This fias included support form Arigus, Duridee and File Councils, particularly in respect of all aspects of engineering.
+The Local Government Benchmarking Framework is also used as a tool to improve services through analysis and discussion with other Councils, either on an individual (All SMI) basis or as part of benchmarking groups.
+Customer focus and feedback Continue to improve our approach to customer interaction and our use of their feedback to further improve service delivery.
+On-going A range of mechanisms are used across the Service to get feedback on customers' views on the services we deliver.
+Going forward there will be a greater focus on using the information we receive to change the services we deliver (All SMT) Collaborative Working Deliver key collaborative opportunities On-going The Service has worked collaboratively for several years with other local authorities, particularly in relation to areas of work where we have difficulties in recruiting (All SMT) suitably quainied start.
+This has included support form Angus, bundee and File Councils, particularly in respect of all aspects of engineering.
 Further effective collaboration takes place in areas of mutual interest and reliance, for example in respect of civil contingency planning and response.
 The Strategic Policy and Resources Committee on 20 April 2016 approved a paper on collaborative working and Service staff will be involved in many of these areas over the course of the next few years.